pathcl/fireactions/docs/user-guide/monitoring.md

 Fireactions provides Prometheus metrics for monitoring.

 The metrics can be enabled by setting the `metrics.enabled` configuration option to `true`.
-The metrics are exposed on the `/metrics` endpoint.
+The metrics are exposed on the `/metrics` endpoint on the address and port specified in the `metrics.address` and `metrics.port` configuration options.

 ## Metrics